Programming-Notes-all-languages/Computer-Logic-and-Design/Introduction/README.md

         <a>This level is also known as the Instruction Set Architecture (ISA) Level.
 This ISA is a model that defines how the CPU is controlled by its ISA software</a>
       </li>
       <li>
         <a>This stage consists of the instructions that are particular to the computer's architecture.
-This means that these instructions are understandable to the computer's hardware</a>
+These instructions are written in machine code which do not further need to be reduced to be understood by the computer's architecture.
+In other words, the computer's hardware will understand these instructions as they are written in machine code</a>
       </li>
       <li>
-        <a>These instructions are written in machine code which do not further need to be reduced to be understood by the computer's architecture.
-Therefore, there is no need for compilers and intepreters.
-Machine code is a low-level programming language comprising of bits with values of 0 and 1</a>
+        <a>Machine code is a low-level programming language comprising of bits with values of 0 and 1</a>
       </li>
       <li>
         <a>This stage represents the point where the system's organization and architecture meet and interact</a>